FlynnStudios/portable-cocktail-machine/README.md

 | Effective thread length | 10 mm |
 | Radial clearance | 0.3 mm |

-The clearance and relatively coarse thread geometry were selected to make the connection practical to prototype using FDM printing rather than relying on a fine production-machined thread.
+The clearance and relatively coarse thread geometry were selected to make the connection practical to prototype using FDM printing rather than relying on fine production-machined thread geometry.

 <p align="center">
   <img src="mechanical/container-thread.png" width="760" alt="Container and custom thread engineering drawing">